 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, AkzoNobel, headquartered in the Netherlands, reported total greenhouse gas emissions of approximately 13,400,000,000 kg CO2e.
-This figure includes 59,200,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 120,400,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-Additionally, Scope 3 emissions, which encompass all other indirect emissions, were significant, with major contributions from the processing of sold products (5,200,000,000 kg CO2e) and purchased goods and services (6,100,000,000 kg CO2e).
-AkzoNobel has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by the fiscal year 2030, using 2020 as the baseline year.
-The company also targets a 42% reduction in absolute Scope 3 emissions, which includes emissions from purchased goods and services, processing of sold products, and end-of-life treatment of sold products, by the same deadline.
+In 2023, AkzoNobel, headquartered in the Netherlands (NL), reported total carbon emissions of approximately 13,940,243,000 kg CO2e.
+This figure includes 59,200,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 120,400,000 kg CO2e from Scope 2 emissions.
+Notably, the company also disclosed significant Scope 3 emissions, amounting to about 13,124,387,000 kg CO2e, which includes emissions from the processing of sold products, purchased goods and services, and end-of-life treatment of sold products.
+AkzoNobel has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% by the fiscal year 2030, using 2020 as the base year.
+The same reduction target applies to its Scope 3 emissions, which encompass the entire lifecycle of its products.
 These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C. Overall, AkzoNobel's commitment to reducing its carbon footprint reflects its dedication to sustainability and climate action within the chemicals sector.

 Access structured emissions data, company-specific emission factors, and source documents